 - Turn the heat on high and bring to a simmer.
 Stir occasionally.

 - When simmering turn the heat on low, put a lid on and simmer for about 40 minutes.
 Stir occasionally.

 - Take out the star anise.
 Add in juice from 1 lime and the agave syrup.
-Stir it together.
+Stir.

-- When fully dry add in the cold chutney.
-Keep refrigerated.
-Can be enjoyed as a side dish with various Indian curries, in sandwiches, wraps, eaten with Pakoras, pappadums, chapati or Onion Bhajis.
+- Can be enjoyed as a side dish with various Indian curries, in sandwiches, wraps, eaten with Pakoras, pappadums, chapati or Onion Bhajis.